traefik/traefik/docs/content/middlewares/headers.md

 `X-Script-Name` header added to the proxied request, the `X-Custom-Request-Header` header removed from the request, and the `X-Custom-Response-Header` header removed from the response.

-Please note that is not possible to remove headers through the use of labels (Docker, Rancher, Marathon, ...) for now.
+Please note that it is not possible to remove headers through the use of labels (Docker, Rancher, Marathon, ...) for now.

 ```yaml tab="Docker"
 labels: